realkibou/Terra-One-Stop-Bot/readme.md

     * `Logging_detail` Define what level of detail each log shall show
 11. Other stuff
     * `Safety_multiple_on_transaction_fees` Safety multiple on transaction fees
-    * `Fee_multiplier_for_expensive_transactions` Some transactions are more expensive than others.
-Anchor for example.
-This is adjusted here.

 ## What the One-Stop-Bot does NOT do:
 - Withdraws any UST from Anchor Borrow to deposit that new UST collateral on Mirror